Rate Limiting

 Examples

-Rate limiting enforced - request beyond declared limit rejected
+Rate limiting enforced - excess request rejected

-No rate limiting - request beyond declared limit processed
+No rate limiting - excess request processed